kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         You must specify at least two subnets in different AZ. both subnetID or subnetName(Name tag on subnets) can be used.

     !!!tip
         You can enable subnet auto discovery to avoid specify this annotation on every Ingress.
-See [Subnet Auto Discovery](../controller/config.md#subnet-auto-discovery) for instructions.
+See [Subnet Discovery](../controller/subnet_discovery.md) for instructions.

     !!!example
         ```